Handyman contractors in

 Permit Requirements

 City of Fairbanks requires permits for electrical, plumbing, and structural work.
+Minor repairs typically exempt.
 Permit fees range $50-200.
-Simple repairs typically exempt, but installations and alterations require permits and inspections.
+Submit applications to Fairbanks Building Safety Division.

 Inspection Schedule